eamalindu/eamalindu/README.md

 <h3 align="left">About Me:</h3>

-<p align="left">I'm a passionate programmer always looking for new challenges and ways to improve my skills.
-I'm currently interested in web development.</p>
+<p align="left">Welcome to my GitHub!
+I'm passionate about coding and continuously learning new technologies to enhance my skills.
+Here, you'll find a variety of projects showcasing my expertise in Javascript, PHP, etc. I'm always open to collaboration and eager to contribute to exciting and innovative projects.
+Feel free to explore my repositories, and don't hesitate to reach out if you have any questions or ideas.
+Let's build something amazing together!.</p>

 <h3 align="left">Languages and Tools:</h3>